-One of Milledgeville’s hidden treasures is the Sallie Ellis Davis House located on North Clarke Street.
-It was once the home of an amazing educator in the early 1900’s who worked to create equal educational opportunities for the African American community, Sallie Ellis Davis.
-She was one of the most hard-working and encouraging women in Milledgeville at the time, and continues to inspire people to this day.
+One of Milledgeville’s hidden treasures, just steps away from Georgia’s Old Governor’s Mansion along Clarke Street, is the Sallie Ellis Davis House.
+In a time of great inequality, it was the home of an African American Educator and community leader in the early 1900’s who worked to create equal educational opportunities for the African American community.
+Sallie Ellis Davis was one of the most hard-working and inspirational women in Milledgeville during the turn of the century and she continues to inspire people to this day.
 Here are 4 reasons to visit the Sallie Ellis Davis House.

-The Sallie Ellis Davis House is open for walk-up tours Wednesday's from 11 a.m. to 2 p.m., Friday's from 12 p.m. to 4 p.m. and the second Saturday of each month from 10 a.m. to 4 p.m.
-If you would like to schedule a tour or an event not in the times above please call their office at 478-445-4545.
+The Sallie Ellis Davis House is open for walk-up tours Tuesday - Friday from 1:00 - 4:00 p.m. and the first and third Saturday of each month from 1:00 - 4:00 p.m.
+If you would like to schedule a tour or an event not in these times please call their office at 478-445-4545.
 Admission is $3 for adults; $2 seniors, pre-booked groups and students; and Georgia College faculty, staff, students and children under 6 are free.